Wildlife Artist of the Year categories

 The new and growing movement of young environmental activists are demonstrating the younger generation are ready and motivated to make dramatic changes to the world around them, giving us hope for the future of our planet.
 The Human Impact category gives young adults a platform to make a statement with their art on the impact humans are having on the environment.

 Into the Blue

 Covering 75% of our planet and essential to all life on earth, fresh water and salt water are home to some of the most unusual, diverse, mysterious and incredible creatures.
 Due to pollution, particularly plastic, our oceans are struggling to support life.

 The Into the Blue category features artworks that illustrate the wonderful world of water – be it ocean, seashore, wetland, river or stream – and the incredible animals and landscapes within it.

-Many species live side by side with city-dwelling humans without ever really being noticed and, within a harsh city landscape, a fascinating world of wildlife can be uncovered if only the time is taken to search for it.
+Many species live side by side with city-dwelling humans but often remain under the radar.
+Within a harsh city landscape, a fascinating world of wildlife can be uncovered if only the time is taken to search for it.

 The Urban Wildlife category welcomes entries in an urban setting or depicting the city life of animals and plants, demonstrating a contrast and harmony between wild and urban life.

 The wonderful world of winged creatures is diverse, complex and fascinating.
 Birds, bees, butterflies and bats all experience the planet from a different perspective, soaring above our oceans, crossing vast desert plains and making their homes in unusual locations.

 The Wings category shows the extraordinary variety of winged wildlife on our planet, including birds and insects, in-flight or at rest.